syrkis/virian.org/src/posts/miiii.typ

 == Multi-task learning in deep learning

 // #cite(<baxter2011>, form:"prose", style:"american-psychological-association") further extends the notion of generalization and training to a multitask paradigm.
 As stated, multi-task learning has been shown to have a regularizing effect @baxter2011, @maurer as the hypothesis $W$ that performs well across all of the hypothesis spaces $cal(H) in HH$ is more likely to be general.
-Viewed information theoretically, this concept is reminiscent of #cite(<shannon2001>, form:"prose", style:"american-psychological-association")'s asymptotic equipartition property @cover2006, or even more generally, the law of large numbers, which states that the more samples we have of a distribution, the closer our _estimates_ are to its underlying properties will align with the _true_ underlying properties.
+Viewed information theoretically, this concept is reminiscent of #cite(<shannon2001>, form: "prose", style: "american-psychological-association")'s asymptotic equipartition property @cover2006, or even more generally, the law of large numbers, which states that the more samples we have of a distribution, the closer our _estimates_ are to its underlying properties will align with the _true_ underlying properties.

 In the context of $cal(T)_"miiii"$, multi-task learning is done by having the last layer output predictions for all tasks in parallel.
 Thus, whereas $cal(T)_("nanda")$ outputs a single one-hot $1 times 113$ vector for each of the potential remainders, $cal(T)_("miiii")$, as we shall see, outputs a $1 times q$ vector for each prime $q < p$ (i.e., 29 output-task vectors when $p=113$).
 The embeddings layer and the transformer block are thus shared for all tasks, meaning that representations that perform well across tasks are incentivized.